In a nutshell

 Crown Jewels in the Tower of London

-The Tower of London is not just a tower, but an entire fortress that stands on the banks of the Thames.
+The Tower of London is more than just a tower—it’s a massive fortress on the banks of the Thames.

 Churchill War Rooms

-The Churchill War Rooms, or Cabinet War Rooms, were the bunker used by the British government during World War II.
+The Churchill War Rooms, also known as the Cabinet War Rooms, are the underground bunkers where the British government operated during World War II.

-You can easily spend 1 to 2 hours in the once top-secret corridors to see the equipment, Churchill’s personal belongings or the conference room where war plans were discussed.
+Today, you can walk through the once top-secret corridors and see the wartime equipment, Churchill’s personal items, and the conference rooms where key strategies were planned.

 Museum of London